collective-soundworks/soundworks/README.md

 After having set up the Express app and started the server, this code sequence creates the server side modules `checkin`, `sync`, and `performance` that respond client side modules of the example above.
 All three modules are mapped to the `player` (default) client type and consequently respond to the `player` clients connected via the root URL of the application.
 In addition, the `sync` module is mapped to the `env` client type together with a `performance` module for the `env` client(s).

 While all modules in this code sequence have a client and a server component, some modules might occur only on the client side.
-This is, for instance, the case for the `dialog` module in the player client setup above.
+This is, for instance, the case for the `dialog` module in the example above.
 The module only displays a welcome dialog to the participant that does not involve any interaction between the client and server.

 ### Modules provided by the library